The best retro diner in every state

 Kansas: Bobo’s Drive In, Topeka

-Known for its signature Spanish burger (a steak burger with a secret sauce) and its apple pie, Bobo’s has been around since 1948 – long enough to earn a firm place in local residents’ hearts.
-It’s only small and half the custom comes from carhops, but it’s usually worth grabbing a stool at the counter to imbibe the old-school atmosphere, kindly hospitality and thoroughly decent diner food.
+Known for its signature Spanish Burger (a steak burger with a secret sauce) and its apple pie, Bobo’s has been around since 1948.
+It’s only small, and half the custom comes from carhops, but it’s worth grabbing a stool at the counter to enjoy the old-school atmosphere, friendly service, and thoroughly decent diner food.

 Kentucky: Rick’s White Light Diner, Frankfort

-The oldest restaurant in Frankfort, and Kentucky's best kept secret (until it featured on Diners, Drive-Ins and Dives), Rick’s White Light Diner was established in 1929.
-Little more than a shack – but an intimate, memorabilia-filled one – it oozes character and serves some of the best Cajun food in Kentucky.
-Menu items include alligator and scallop po’ boys, fried chicken sandwiches, garlic home fries and beignets.
+The oldest restaurant in Frankfort, and Kentucky's best-kept secret until it featured on Diners, Drive-Ins and Dives, Rick’s White Light Diner was established in 1929.
+Little more than a shack – albeit an intimate, memorabilia-filled one – it oozes character and serves some of the best Cajun food in Kentucky.
+Menu items include alligator and scallop po’ boys, fried chicken sandwiches, garlic home fries, and beignets.

 Louisiana: Slim Goodies Diner, New Orleans